mozilla/pontoon/specs/0109-infobar-component.md

 * Infobars should be manageable by admins without intervention from developers.
 * Unlike notifications, infobars are more visible and require interaction from users to get dismissed.

-Potential use cases:
-* We introduce a brand new feature, like string comments, and we want to make sure that users are aware of it.
+Example use case: we introduce a brand new feature, like string comments, and we want to make sure that users are aware of it.
 The infobar will include a short message and a link to documentation.
-* We want to promote the Pontoon add-on.
-The notification will include a button opening the AMO page to install the add-on.

 # Feature explanation